mars-planet/mars_city/servers/planning/docs/sad.rst

    it can be included here by using (dedent to make it work):

 - Created on 27 May 2015.
-- Added layers involved in Europa on 29 June 2015
+- Added layers involved in europa on 29 June 2015

 Introduction
 ============

 Purpose
 -------
-The main aim of this project will be making a Astronaut’s Digital Assistant which will take into account all the constraints and rules that has been defined and plot a plan of action.
+The main aim of this project will be making a  Astronautâ€™s Digital Assistant which will take into account all the constraints and rules that has been defined and plot a plan of action.
 It will also schedule all the tasks for the astronaut such that job of the